strawhattom/strawhattom/README.md

 ## ⚡ About me

 I am a 20 years old french student in computer engineering.
-DevOps wannabe 🤖.
+DevSecOps wannabe 🤖.

 ## 🔭 Languages